 What they do: Savion is a renewable energy company that specializes in utility-scale photovoltaic (PV) and energy storage projects.
 The company’s projects are intended to help decarbonize the nation’s electricity grid and deploy modern power to diverse markets at a reduced cost to customers.
 Savion currently oversees 130 projects across 26 U.S. states.

-What they do: Telememory aims to help aging adults stay connected with their loved ones.
+What they do: MoodSpark aims to help aging adults stay connected with their loved ones.
 The company’s technology allows families to share and collaborate on photos, videos and music.
-Telememory’s technology also boasts integrated social media feeds and is delivered through a secure, compliant private network.
+MoodSpark’s technology also boasts integrated social media feeds and is delivered through a secure, compliant private network.

 Focus: Real Estate Tech